 Trope is a figure of speech through which speakers or writers intend to express meanings of words differently than their literal meanings.
-In other words, it is metaphorical or figurative use of words in which writers shift from the literal meanings of words to their non-literal meanings.
-The trope, in fact, could be a phrase, a word or an image used to create artistic effects.
-We may find its use almost everywhere such as in literature, political rhetoric and everyday speech.
+In other words, it is a metaphorical or figurative use of words in which writers shift from the literal meanings of words to their non-literal meanings.
+The trope, in fact, could be a phrase, a word, or an image used to create artistic effect.
+We may find its use almost anywhere, such as in literature, political rhetoric, and everyday speech.

 Types of Trope

 Depending upon the meanings and understanding of trope, it has been classified into several types.
-Some of its types include ,irony, hyperbole, metaphor, allegory, litotes, pun, personification, simile, metonymy, and synecdoche, etc. Here are some examples of the types of trope.
+Some of its types include, irony, hyperbole, metaphor, allegory, litotes, pun, personification, simile, metonymy, and synecdoche.
+Here are some examples of the types of trope:

-Irony is used to imply an opposite meaning of the literal meanings of an idea, such as in the opening lines of Romeo & Juliet:
+Irony is used to imply an opposite meaning to the literal meaning of an idea, such as in the opening lines of Romeo & Juliet:

-Shakespeare leads the audience to believe that Montague and Capulet are respectful families.
+Shakespeare leads the audience to believe that Montague and Capulet are both respectful families.
 However, as the narrative proceeds, we realize that both families were not noble.
-Many of their actions were not worthy of their good position in a society.
+Many of their actions were not worthy of their good positions in society.
 Hence, Shakespeare has used irony to develop this situation.

 This type of trope uses exaggerated statement for effect or emphasis.
-It is contrary to understatement and like metaphor and simile, is, however, overstated and ridiculous.
-We usually find its usage in oral communication and literature, like:
+It is contrary to understatement and, like metaphor and simile, is overstated and ridiculous.
+We usually find its usage in oral communication and literature, such as:

 So deep in luve am I;

 And I will love thee still, my dear,